ragary231/pdsnd_github/README.md

 Explore US bikeshare data

 ### Description
 User interactive program that calculates statistics and filters the US bikeshare dataset to analyze

 ### Files used
-Include the files used
+python file used.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.